CSS-Angie/Food-Forest-Foraging/README.md

 - Tasks

 - Create form with required name field and required email field and message box
-- Create a checkbox for joining forum or not
+- Create a checkbox for joining the forum
 - Make hover function on send-button
 - Use Bootstrap to create round edges for the boxes
 </details><hr>

-<details><summary><b>User story 9: as a visitor I would like to subscribe to the newsletter, so I will be informed when a new plant is added to the database.</b></summary>
+<details><summary><b>User story 9: as a visitor, I would like to subscribe to the newsletter, so I will be informed when a new plant is added to the database.</b></summary>

 <br>Acceptance criteria:

-- the website contains a sign up option for a newsletter
+- the website contains a sign-up option for a newsletter
-- the sign up option sits in the footer so it will show up on every page, making it easy to subscribe
+- the sign-up option sits in the footer so it will show up on every page, making it easy to subscribe
 - Tasks

-- create a form with required fields: name and email
+- create a form with the required fields: name and email
 - created a checkbox with a required checkbox to sign in
-- add form to footer
+- add a form to the footer
 </details>

 [Back to top](#table-of-content)

 ## Designing the layout and structure

-After having created several user stories, all are used to create a structure that meets all the mentioned requirements i.e. acceptance criteria.
+After creating several user stories, all are used to create a structure that meets all the mentioned requirements i.e. acceptance criteria.
 Wireframes were made with Balsamic to set the basic guidelines for the process.

 <details><summary> Mockups Homepage </summary>